 If the dealer shows an ace and you have a natural, the dealer will offer you "even money".
 This is really just another way of taking insurance, so you should refuse it.
 Don't take even money.

 Most players (and most dealers) think you should take the even money because it's a guaranteed payout, and if you refuse the even money then you risk winning nothing.
-What they're missing is that 69% of the time the dealer will not have a natural and you'll get the 3:2 payout, which more than makes up for the times that you push and make nothing.
+What they're missing is that 69% of the time the dealer will not have a natural and you'll get the higher 6:5 or 3:2 payout, which more than makes up for the times that you push and make nothing.
 In fact, the house edge on insurance is a whopping 6% or more.

 Never take insurance.
 Never take even money.